 This is an ever evolving, changing and dynamic vision statement as I am an ever evolving artist and human.
 I welcome your thoughts, insights and questions....

-As a director, devisor and facilitator, I am passionate about developing models of horizontal and circular collaboration that empower shared leadership and center equity and community at the heart of artistic practice.
-In addition to a strongly visual and physical approach to radical reimagining, staging and devising, my strengths as a director are in the areas of new work development and in championing emerging and underrepresented voices that push theatrical form and content.
-As a storyteller, I believe in a shared visual and experiential language and in cultivating rich partnerships with designers, dramaturgs, movement directors, musicians and community artists of all disciplines.
+As a director and creative process facilitator, I am passionate about developing models of horizontal collaboration that empower shared leadership and cultivate community at the heart of artistic practice.
+In addition to a strongly visual and physical approach to staging and devising, my strengths are in the areas of new work development and in centering voices that push theatrical form and content.
+As a storyteller, I believe in a shared visual and experiential language and in cultivating rich partnerships with performers, designers, dramaturgs, movement directors, musicians and multi-media artists of all disciplines.

-I believe the ongoing practice of learning and unlearning is connected as much to the narratives, material and content that is centered in storytelling as it is to the form/method and process by which that story is told.
-As a white, cis, woman and white, cis artist, a vital part of my ongoing work is to yield space and power (psychic, physical, geographic) to voices, leaders, narratives and perspectives outside my own.
-Empowering intersectional practices centered on accessibility, community, connectivity, inclusion and equity is vital both within and beyond spaces where the work of theater making transpires.
+Unlearning old structures and co-creating new pathways is connected as much to the narratives, material and content that is centered in storytelling as it is to the form/method and process by which stories are told.
+A part of my ongoing work as a white bodied artist is to yield space and power (psychic, physical) to voices, leaders, narratives and perspectives outside my own.
+Exploring practices centered on community, connectivity and empowered authorship are vital within and beyond spaces where the work of theater making transpires.

 The practice of making theater is the practice of making and remaking.
-Theater holds the capacity to reflect, to witness, to shine a light but also to activate imagination and to to engage in authorship and radical re-imagining of the world and the future.
+Theater holds the capacity to reflect, to witness, to shine a light but also to activate imagination and to to engage each and every one of us in collective authorship and radical re-imagining of our world and our future.